SolaceProducts/event-management-agent/README.md

 ## Downloading the Event Management Agent

-The Event Management Agent must be installed in a location that have access to your event brokers and schema registries.
+The Event Management Agent must be installed in a location that has access to your event brokers and schema registries.

 Pull the Event Management Agent Docker image from Docker Hub:
 ```